LogoActuator Machining

 Max Temp (Long-term)< 150°CPermanent over-aging and strength loss occurs at or above 150°C (300°F).

-Values are planning references based on typical T6 temper, verified on July 1, 2026 against MMPDS and material databases; final purchasing should use the mill certificate and customer specifications.
+Values are planning references based on typical T6 temper, verified on July 1, 2026 against public material references and standards directories; final purchasing should use the mill certificate, current customer-approved allowables, and customer specifications.

 6061 vs 7075 vs 304 Stainless